mrange/fsharpadvent2016/src/perfcollection/README.md

 00007ffd`90934807 c3              ret
 ```

-There are lot of similarities with the **Imperative** code but we see virtual tail calls in the JIT:ed code.
+There are lot of similarities with the **Imperative** code but we see virtual tail calls in the jitted code.
 The reason is this.

 A `PushPipe<'T>` is defined like this